om-mani-padme-hum/muddy/README.md

 A Node.js Multi-User Dungeon (MUD) Framework

 ## Current Status:
-Operational through login, including prompt.
-Two connected rooms exist
+Operational in limited form.
+Three default rooms exist.
+One item and one mobile exist in memory but not in world.
+Login supported for both existing and new users, both can save.
+Basic movement and the ability to look at rooms exist.

 #### Current Commands:
+* down
+* east
 * look
 * north
+* norhteast (ne)
+* northwest (nw)
 * quit
+* save
 * south
+* southeast (se)
+* southwest (sw)
+* up
+* west

 ## Project Todo List:

-* Finish loading of areas, rooms, objects, mobiles, including examples using file and MySQL sources
+* Finish loading and saving of areas, rooms, objects, mobiles with MySQL source
-* Implement remaining basic commands for movement and world interaction
+* Implement placement of objects and mobiles in rooms, allow people to look at them
 * Add output processor to interpret VT100 colors and styles
 * Implement socials
+* Impelement the ability to get and drop objects, containers, wearables, wieldables
 * Implement fight engine with support for user defined fight modifiers
 * Implement periodic world updates
 * Implement mobile scripting
-* Implement user defined races, classes, skills, spells, etc.
+* Implement user defined races, lineages, skills, spells, etc.

 ## Example Use: